Home Inspection, Roofing

 Let’s consider the benefits of hiring a home inspector who uses a drone.

-Using A Drone Is Much Less Expensive.
+Using A Drone Is Less Expensive.

 These factors make a manual roof inspection an expensive exercise.
 The inspector will charge for more time and labor, more staff members, a larger vehicle, more equipment, and more insurance to cover everything in the event of an accident.